-Galloper has now received consent for the O&M base from the Marine Management Organisation and Tendring District Council.
-Construction will soon be underway and it is expected that work on the new facility and pontoons will take around 12 months.
+Having received consent for the O&M base from the Marine Management Organisation and Tendring District Council, construction is now underway.
+It is expected that work on the new facility and pontoons will take around 12 months.

-Three companies have been announced as the preferred bidders for the Galloper Operations & Maintenance base in deals worth more than £10 million.
+Three companies have been awarded contracts for the Galloper Operations & Maintenance base in deals worth more than £10 million:

 - Ipswich based R G Carter for the construction of the O&M building;